volcano852/ethereum-masterclass/README.md

 Ethereum yellow paper says this is the same transaction.
 The same miner will work on the same transaction and one single return-value
 Transactions between contracts are mined within the same block and returned all together

+## Genesis.conf file

+difficulty: how difficult is it to mine a block
+gasLimit: any transaction to the transaction requires to pay gas to the miners. gasLimit defines the upper limit of the assembler opcodes miners are allowed to do.
+Still very hard to write complex code because of this limit nounce and mixHash defines the blockchain
+parentHash: sets to 0 for the first block
+alloc: could gives ether to pre defined accounts config.chainId: don't set to 1 because this is the mainnet

+should create an empty directory called 'chaindata' to host the block chain

+1. Initialize the private blockchain geth --datadir=./chaindata/ init ./genesis.json
+2. Start geth with the new blockchain geth --datadir=./chaindata/